We Built The Longest SILENCER In the WORLD

 Frequently Asked Questions

-What was the primary challenge in building the world's longest suppressor?
+What acoustic performance was achieved with the world's longest suppressor?

 More Gunsmithing & DIY Videos You Might Like